They say less is more, and where a short break in New York City is concerned that sentiment has never seemed more true.

-St Patrick’s Cathedral – This beautiful piece of architectural mastery needs to be seen up-close to be fully appreciated, and fortunately it’s right around the corner from the Empire State building and then next stop on this 3-day itinerary.
+St Patrick’s Cathedral – This beautiful piece of architectural mastery needs to be seen up close to be fully appreciated, and fortunately it’s right around the corner from the Empire State building and the next stop on this 3-day itinerary.

 Since being built in 1878, the Gothic revival-style cathedral has wowed visitors with its towering, imposing beauty and it’s now one of the most popular attractions on the New York tourists’ trail.

 The attraction offers guided tours at 1:30 pm – 4 pm, so if you’re looking to delve a bit deeper into the history of this grandiose structure then this is an excellent way to do it – and at $5 it’s a total steal!

 Madame Tussaud’s – Get up-close-and-personal with some of your favourite celebrities… well, sort of!

 Since its first museum was opened in London in the 18th century, Madame Tussaud’s has gone on to cement itself as the global gold-standard of waxwork model producers, with many of the world’s most prominent figures having their likeness recreated ever since.

 Standard tickets to the attraction are priced at around $30 on the museum’s official website.